jeelfaldu7/bio_project/README.md

 ## Dashboard

-The Streamlit front end offers a polished, portfolio-ready interface where users can explore:
+The Streamlit front end offers a polished, user-first interface where users can explore:

 - Extracted biotech trends
 - Trend scores